Convergence of adaptive stochastic collocation with finite elements: Convergence of the fully discrete algorithm

 Observe that this introduces the constraint on $\alpha$ with respect to the number of dimensions: $\alpha < N^{-1}$.
 This constraint can be improved by replacing the crude estimate

 with the better bound

 This concludes the proof. \end{proof}

-We can finally prove that the error estimator vanishes with a technique similar to that used in Theorem \ref{th:convergence_param_only_algo} for the parametric algorithm. \begin{theorem} The sequence of parametric a-posteriori error estimators $\left( \zeta_{SC, I_\ell}(U_\ell) \right)_\ell$ generated by Algorithm \ref{algo:SCFE} with finite elements refinement tolerance defined in (\ref{def:tol_FE_refinement_in_SGSC}) vanishes:
+We can finally prove that the error estimator vanishes with a technique similar to that used in Theorem \ref{th:convergence_param_only_algo} for the parametric algorithm. \begin{theorem} {Algorithm~\ref{algo:SCFE} with either workless profit (and $0<\alpha<1$ sufficiently small) or profit with work (and arbitrary $0<\alpha<1$) and the tolerance~\eqref{def:tol_FE_refinement_in_SGSC} satisfies the following: The sequence of parametric a-posteriori error estimators $\left( \zeta_{SC, I_\ell}(U_\ell) \right)_\ell$ vanishes

 Thus, also the finite element error estimator vanishes